 Josette Beach, dental hygiene instructor, talked about the emotional bond.
 We got so attached to the children being around them for five days, said Beach.
 We really developed some strong connections.
 And to see how much we have and so little they have.

 All said it was an experience they would not forget.
-Read more of the story.
+Read more about Dental students helping Romanian orphans.